Pro Bono and Community Service

 Dickie McCamey is also a participating member of the Pittsburgh Pro Bono Partnership.
 This organization is comprised of legal departments, law firms, and the Allegheny County Bar Foundation.
 The goal of the partnership is to increase attorney and paralegal pro bono services to the southwestern Pennsylvania community.
 In addition, the firm continues to assist in Protection from Abuse (PFA) orders on behalf of NLSA, which are civil (non-criminal) orders that can protect a victim from being abused, harassed, threatened, or stalked.

-Starting in November 2008, Dickie McCamey lawyers began spending one evening a month at the Millvale Wellness Center Community Clinic advising residents in the Millvale area on various legal issues.
+For nearly two decades, Dickie McCamey lawyers began spending one evening a month at the Millvale Wellness Center Community Clinic advising residents in the Millvale area on various legal issues.
 The Sisters of St. Francis have been providing the Millvale community with medical services for 15 years through the outreach of the Wellness Center.
 In early 2007, a representative of the Pittsburgh Pro Bono Partnership contacted Sister Lorraine Wesolowski to see if the Wellness Center was interested in adding a legal component to the services provided.
 It was determined that the low-income residents of the Millvale area have unmet legal needs and the establishment of a clinic was needed.
 In 2016, the Neighborhood Table Legal Clinic moved its services to Sharpsburg.
 NLSA assists Dickie McCamey lawyers as necessary on the poverty law legal issues they may face at the Community Clinic.